Jeremyyiu/LocationGeofencing/README.md

 ## Fabric / Crashlytics

-As a developers create a fabric.properties file and include your own Fabric apiKey and apiSecret!
+As a developers create a `fabric.properties` file and include your own Fabric `apiKey` and `apiSecret`!

 ## License